RichardCByrne/CI-MS3-Floral-Reef/README.md

     -   The ObjectId method was imported from BSON in order to verify MONGODB's object ids for multiple Flask functions.

 13. [Balsamiq](https://balsamiq.com/)
-    -   Balsamiq was used to create the wirefames during the design process.
+    -   Balsamiq was used to create the wireframes during the design process.

 14. [Git](https://git-scm.com/)
     -   Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.